Abdulmhsenbrk/Abdulmhsenbrk/README.md

 - 💞️ I’m looking to collaborate on Networking guys
 - 📫 How to reach me ‫abdulmohsenAlbarrak456@gmail.com‬
 - 😄 Pronouns: ...
-- ⚡ Fun fact: i think that i can think outside of the Box.
+- ⚡ Fun fact: i think that i can think outside of the Box and i like detective conan.

 <!---
 Abdulmohsen/Hasson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.